Watch time, AKA audience retention, is one of THE most significant ranking factors for YouTube’s algorithm today.

 you’re walking down the street, deep in thought.

-you’ve bee struck with a revelation of sorts; you can’t quite put your finger on it, or put it in words, but you feel you’re onto something, something great, something magnificent.
+you’ve been struck with a revelation of sorts; you can’t quite put your finger on it or put it in words, but you feel you’re onto something, something great, something magnificent.

 - understand it all

 - and attain the ultimate peace and contentedness.